 By Henry Tamburin

-One of the most often asked question from blackjack players is “how should I bet?”
+One of the most often asked questions from players about blackjack strategy, is “how should I bet?”
 You’ve got several options and I’ll discuss them in this article and offer my recommendation.

 This means betting the same amount all the time.
 Most players don’t like to bet this way because they figure if the dealer wins more hands then them they’ll never win any money.
 Also players feel it’s boring betting this way.
 They prefer the thrill of sometimes betting more in the hopes that when they do so, they will win the hand and make a nice profit.